sgama/ctf.samsongama.com/src/ctf/binary/picoctf19-handy_shellcode.md

 ```
   ((void (*)())buf)();
 ```
 This takes `buf`, casts it to the void function pointer which returns nothing and then runs that function.
-So it'll execute whatever is at the address fo `buf`.
+So it'll execute whatever is at the address for `buf`.

 Let's test our assumptions....